Gimme a Break!: Reception

 The show received mixed reviews from critics when it premiered.
 Writing for the Washington Post, Tom Shales wrote an especially scathing review of the pilot episode.
 “I wish I could sue NBC for the grievous consternation, intestinal distress and aggravated low moaning I have suffered as a result of ‘Gimme a Break,’” Shales wrote, going on to criticize the show’s sex jokes and what he found to be the racial stereotypes embodied by Carter’s character.
 “If I thought television could get substantially worse than this, I am not sure I would have the courage or desire ever to turn the set on again,” Shales concluded.

 By contrast, the New York Times found the show promising, praising the performances of Carter and Sweet and the way the show balanced wisecracks with bits of seriousness.
 “The abrupt changes in tone are handled adroitly,” John J. O’Connor wrote.
 “Given some supportive scripts, Miss Carter and Mr. Sweet could insure a good run for this series.”

 Syndication

 The show has been in syndication since 1985.
 Reruns have also aired nationally on WWOR EMI Service and USA.
-U.S. distribution rights are owned by NBCUniversal Syndication Studios, successor in interest to previous syndicator MCA TV.
+U.S. distribution rights are owned by NBCUniversal Syndication Studios, the ultimate successor in interest to previous syndicator MCA TV.
 Reruns of the series are a mainstay of many of Sinclair Broadcast Group's The CW, MeTV and MyNetworkTV stations, especially in low-traffic time periods, due to the low-cost barter setup of the now defunct The Program Exchange.

 Antenna TV aired the show from January 2, 2018, until December 31, 2021.
 Cozi TV started airing the show from January 3, 2022, to December 2023.